Budapestby VisitCity Guides

 Neo-baroque architecture frames this historic thermal bath where tradition meets modern wellness

-Finding Széchenyi couldn't be easier, thanks to its prime location at Állatkerti körút 9-11 in City Park.
-The most convenient route is via the historic M1 Metro line – that charming yellow subway that's a UNESCO World Heritage site in its own right.
-Simply hop off at Széchenyi fürdő station, and you'll find yourself just steps from the entrance.
+Finding Széchenyi is super easy since it's right at Állatkerti körút 9-11 in City Park.
+Just hop on the M1 Metro line - that adorable yellow subway that's actually a UNESCO World Heritage site.
+Get off at Széchenyi fürdő station and you're practically at the front door.

 Ticket TypeWeekday (HUF)Weekend (HUF)Online (EUR)Key Benefits